 The following information has been provided by the Federal Trade Commission (FTC) as a resource for all consumers.
 Evidation Health has not prepared these materials, but only compiled them for your convenience.

-We have included additional information specific to residents of the State of Maine, as provided by the Office of the Attorney General.
+We have also included additional information specific to certain states provided below.